 It would be worth spending a bit of time breaking in your leather heels if they feel a little snug to begin with (if they're really tight from the off though they may not be the shoes for you).
 You can do this by putting on a pair of thick socks and popping your shoes on.
 Then wear them round the house for a bit while you're cooking dinner or sweeping the floor.
 This should stretch the leather out enough for you to feel comfortable in them for your next social occasion.

 If you're not a serial heel wearer, or you've been taking some time out because you've been searching for that perfect pair which don't aggravate your bunions, then you should practice wearing them before your big day or night out.
-Ideally your heel should hit the ground before the ball of your foot.
+Improve your walking technique - ideally your heel should hit the ground before the ball of your foot.
 It's a little weird to walk like this at first but it will help reduce the full load of weight from your body down to your toes.

 10. Choose an open toe shoe

 Although a closed toe court shoe seems to be the staple footwear choice of celebrities and fashionistas everywhere, these aren't for everyone, especially those of us who have larger bunions.
 An open toe sandal shoe or boot will give some more room and reduce the pressure on the toes.
-You should also try and wear a shoe that comfortably holds your bunion in place with being too tight or rubbing on it.
+You should also try and wear a shoe that comfortably holds your bunion in place without being too tight or rubbing on it.
+A perfect example of an open toe shoe is the Calla Karla leather high heel.